 University Identification (ID) Cards are issued to all current students, faculty and staff.
 The Student ID Card displays the student's name, ID number, color photograph and the date of issue.
 Student ID Cards are issued by University Police and are valid throughout the University as well as its satellite centers.
 All University students must carry their Student ID Card whenever they are on campus or attending its educational centers.
 During periods of heightened security, access to the campus may be limited to those University students, faculty and staff who have possession of a current valid identification card.
 The ID card is the property of the University and is void upon withdrawal or graduation.
 Loss of an ID card should be reported promptly to the University Police and the Office of Fiscal Affairs, so that a new card may be issued for a fee of \$20.00.
-The MVSU Police Department is located in the Augusta Charter White Annex I Building.
+The MVSU Police Department is located in the Noble R. Frisby Annex II Building.
+You may reach the MVSU Police Department by contacting us at 662-254-3478 or 662-254-3479.